apetenchea/cdroot/source/_posts/coding-standards.md

 matter, thus perfection is not what you should strive for, but maintaining a good balance between productivity and beauty is what really counts. *Use auto-formatters whenever you can.* As a matter of fact, many projects are including them in their testing pipelines so that style is kept consistent in an automated manner.
-If you find yourself spending ridiculous amounts of time and energy over making code look pretty, there's a change you might be dealing with [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder).
+If you find yourself spending ridiculous amounts of time and energy over making code look pretty, there's a chance you might be dealing with [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder).
 I know it can feel very frustrating, but don't worry, it is more common than you think.
 Try [CBT](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy), [meditation](https://tergar.org/meditation/) or a self help guide and try to let the auto-formatter do its work.
 Being proud of your code is a great feeling indeed, but getting things done feels a lot better on the long run.